MartinThoma/MartinThoma.github.io/_posts/2014-07-27-configuration-files-in-python.md

 * Content Management Systems like WordPress blogs, WikiMedia and Joomla need to store the information where the database server is (the hostname) and how to login (username and password)
-* Propritary software might need to store if the software was registered already (the serial key)
+* Proprietary software might need to store if the software was registered already (the serial key)
 * Scientific software could store the path to BLAS libraries